adrianlzt/cerebro/virtualizacion/kubernetes/conceptos.md

 The primary reason that Pods can have multiple containers is to support helper applications that assist a primary application.
 Typical examples of helper applications are data pullers, data pushers, and proxies.
 Helper and primary applications often need to communicate with each other.
 Typically this is done through a shared filesystem, as shown in this exercise, or through the loopback network interface, localhost.
 An example of this pattern is a web server along with a helper program that polls a Git repository for new updates.
 The Volume in this exercise provides a way for Containers to communicate during the life of the Pod.
 If the Pod is deleted and recreated, any data stored in the shared Volume is lost.

+Kubernetes ensures that pods are able to network with each other, and allocates each pod an IP address from an internal network.
+This ensures all containers within the pod behave as if they were on the same host.
+Giving each pod its own IP address means that pods can be treated like physical hosts or virtual machines in terms of port allocation, networking, naming, service discovery, load balancing, application configuration, and migration.

 # Groups